Consumer Surplus

 Consumer Surplus = Willingness to Pay Price − Market Price

 Some people are marginal buyers, whose willingness to pay = the market price.
 Thus, marginal buyers do not enjoy a consumer surplus.
-The consumer surplus of each individual in a market adds up to the consumer surplus of the market as a whole.

 Example: Consumer Surplus

 At a local farmers market, 3 puppies of a special breed are offered for sale at $600 apiece.
 Some people at the market are willing to pay the market price.
 Barbara is willing to pay $900, Christine is willing to pay $800, and Dan is willing to pay the market price of $600.
-Therefore, Barbara's consumer surplus is $300, Christine's surplus is $200, and Dan is the marginal buyer who enjoys no consumer surplus in this transaction.
+Therefore, Barbara's consumer surplus is $300, Christine's surplus is $200, and Dan is the marginal buyer who gets no consumer surplus in this transaction.